 BIKING & HIKING HOT SPOTS

-- UW Arboretum: Scenic route looping around Lake Wingra through Vilas Park and Nakoma.
+Scenic route looping around Lake Wingra through Vilas Park and Nakoma.

-- UW Madison Campus: Running along the shores of Lake Mendota, past the Memorial Union to the Picnic Point area.
+Along the shores of Lake Mendota, past the Memorial Union to the Picnic Point area.

 The City of Madison offers numerous resources to help you plan your biking or hiking trip in Madison, including bike maps and more.

-- Cam-Rock Park* is 25 minutes from Madison, located between Rockdale and Cambridge along the Koshkonong Creek.
+CamRock is 25 minutes from Madison, located between Rockdale and Cambridge along the Koshkonong Creek.
 These six miles of trail feature some of the most technical singletrack in the area.

 BIKING & HIKING TRAILS

-- Sugar River State Trail is a 23 mile recreation trail surfaced with limestone suitable for bicycling, walking and snowmobiling.
-A one-mile stretch in New Glarus is blacktopped and suitable for in-line skating.
+This is a 24-mile recreation trail surfaced with limestone suitable for bicycling, walking and snowmobiling.
+A one-mile stretch in New Glarus is blacktopped and perfect for in-line skating.

-- The Ice Age National Scenic Trail is a National Scenic Trail located entirely within Wisconsin from Interstate State Park on the Minnesota border to Potawatomi State Park on Lake Michigan, the Ice Age Trail winds for more than 1,000 miles, following the edge of the last continental glacier in Wisconsin.
+A National Scenic Trail located entirely within Wisconsin from Interstate State Park on the Minnesota border to Potawatomi State Park on Lake Michigan, the Ice Age Trail winds for more than 1,000 miles, following the edge of the last continental glacier in Wisconsin.

-- Devil's Lake has over 29 miles of hiking trails that vary in skill level.
+Located about an hour north of Madison, this area provides more than 29 miles of hiking trails that vary in skill level.
 There is a one-mile interpretive nature trail and 1.5 miles of trail that are accessible for people with disabilities.